Hologram robots with data and question marks in the cityscape symbolise AI, CAFM and IT management.

 • Long-term advantages: Companies are increasingly recognising the benefits of the flexibility and efficiency of graph databases.
 One facility manager reported: "By using graph databases, we have been able to better analyse relationships between our maintenance requests and actual downtime - this has significantly reduced our response times."

-• User friendliness: State-of-the-art tools for visualising complex data relationships make it possible for less experienced users to gain valuable insights.
-This could lead to more companies being prepared to take the plunge.
+• User friendliness: State-of-the-art Tools to the Visualisation Complex data relationships enable even less experienced users to gain valuable insights.
+This could lead to more companies being willing to take the plunge.

-Ultimately, it may turn out that the wave of enthusiasm for graph databases is not just a temporary trend, but represents a permanent change in the way we understand and implement facility management.
-However, the question remains: Are you ready for this revolution or do you prefer tried and tested terrain?
+Ultimately, it may turn out that the wave of enthusiasm for graph databases is not just a temporary Trend but rather represents a lasting change in the way we understand and implement facility management.
+The question remains, however: Are you ready for this revolution or do you prefer tried and tested terrain?

 Conclusion